-8.2.1.1 Pilot information
+8.2.1.1 Pilot Information

-Enter pilot and glider information in the pilot section.
-In the top right you will find two icons.
+Enter pilot and glider information into the pilot section.
+At the top right you will find two icons.
 The first icon will show a list of stored pilot information and the second will add the current pilot information to the list.

-8.2.1.2 Task declaration
+8.2.1.2 Task Declaration

-Before creating a task you have to load the waypoints from which the task will be created.
+Before creating a task, you must load the waypoints from which the task will be created.
 Press the Load Waypoints button to load waypoints.
 Waypoints can be loaded from a CUP formatted file.
-Once waypoints are loaded you can create a task by typing the names of the waypoints.
+Once waypoints are loaded you can create a task by entering the names of the waypoints.
 Use the icons in the upper left corner of the task declaration group to add or delete a point or to clear the whole task.
 Task points can also be deleted by pressing the DEL key or can be inserted by pressing the INS key.

-8.2.2 Changing parameters with NanoConfig
+8.2.2 Changing Parameters with NanoConfig

 Run the NanoConfig program and go to the settings screen.
-The settings screen is split into two sections.
-Settings dedicated to the NANO3 and settings for NanoConfig.
+The settings screen is split into two sections: settings dedicated to the NANO and settings for NanoConfig.

-Parameters for the NANO3include recording interval, NMEA output and Bluetooth enable settings.
+Parameters for the NANOinclude recording interval, NMEA output and Bluetooth enable settings.